MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/feature-management/feature-management-overview.md

 ## Reschedule a feature

-If a feature has been enabled in the future, a **Reschedule** button appears in the details pane.
+If a feature has been enabled in the future, a **Schedule** button appears in the details pane.
 You can use this button to change the **Enable date** to a different date.

-1. Select a scheduled feature that you want to reschedule, and then, in the details pane, select **Reschedule**.
+1. Select a scheduled feature that you want to reschedule, and then, in the details pane, select **Schedule**.
 2. A slider appears, where you can specify the date on which the feature should be enabled.
 3. Select **Enable** to reschedule the feature or **Disable** to cancel the schedule.